HIPAA Violations: Understanding the Risks and Penalties

 Most Common HIPAA violations

-1. Poor access control
+1. Insufficient access control

 For example, digitally-accessible medical records require proper security measures to ensure that medical staff or physicians do not accidentally access protected health information (PHI) they are not authorized to view.
 This could lead to the exposure of sensitive patient data.